AdaMuon: Adaptive Muon Optimizer: Preliminary

-However, this structured orthogonalization alone fails to address the fine-grained heterogeneity of gradient variance at the element level.
-In practice, gradients often exhibit strong local anisotropy, where certain entries are highly volatile while others remain consistently stable.
-Applying a uniform update magnitude across all entries may lead to overshooting in noisy directions and stagnation in informative yet low-variance coordinates.
+However, this global orthogonalization does not model the local variance structure of individual parameters.
+In real-world training, gradient distributions are often highly anisotropic at the element level—some entries exhibit large fluctuations, while others remain consistently stable.
+Applying a uniform update magnitude in such cases risks overshooting in noisy coordinates and under-updating informative but low-variance ones.
+This mismatch might slow convergence, reduce stability, and limit Muon's effectiveness in tasks with heterogeneous gradient statistics.

-To address this, we propose integrating element-wise diagonal second-moment estimation—an empirically validated technique—on top of Muon’s structured updates.
-Rather than compromising Muon’s geometry-aware formulation, this enhancement complements it: while polar decomposition ensures globally coherent update directions in matrix space, the element-wise modulation introduces fine-grained variance adaptation based on local signal reliability.